 I have some reservations about the actual course material.
 Visualization 1 has a weird amount of move repetition, so after 4 moves there might only be 2 pieces moved, which reduces the difficulty a lot.
 I bought Visualization 5, which takes real games instead, but then I felt the solutions were too hard to find, even with perfect visualization.
 Ideally I’d want the solutions to be simple and the visualization to be hard.
 So I’m open to other ways of practicing this skill.

 Update: I’ve been pointed towards listudy, which has this sort of visualization exercises.
 You can also set your own ply depth, which is sick.
 Check it out.

 Updated update: I’ve made my own tool which addresses the problems I’ve seen in other tools.
 Unlike listudy, which only has checkmate puzzles currently, there are a variety of puzzles.
 The puzzles are taken only from high-level (2000+ elo) games, so the moves before the tactic should make sense.
 If you’re going to be spending hours visualizing moves, it’s probably best not to be visualizing the chaos of a 1200-elo game.
-All the puzzles are easy (less than 1500 on lichess), so the focus is on the visualizing, and not intense calculation.
-You can set your own depth for each puzzle.
-You can also check out the puzzle on lichess, if you need to analyze a variation or something.
+You can set your own depth for each puzzle, analyze the puzzle on lichess, adjust the difficulty, et.
 In my biased opinion, I think it’s the best tool for this kind of practice.